GidiRabi/CPP_EX1/README.md

 ## Usage
 - `Graph.cpp`: Include this file in your project to use the Graph class for representing graphs and loading them from adjacency matrices.
 - `Algorithms.cpp`: Include this file in your project to use the implemented graph algorithms.
-- `Demo.cpp`: Refer to this file for examples of how to use the implemented algorithms.
+- `Main.cpp`: Refer to this file for examples of how to use the implemented algorithms.

 ## Author
 - Gidi Rabi